Updated: August 2021

 Suggested layout of event page

 The layout and information on the event page can be simple and straightforward.
 Visit this sample lecture event page, www.samplelecturepage.com, and take a look at the ideas below to see how they work together.

-Since the flyer for the lecture has the bare minimum amount of information, the event page should give more context to support the newcomer.
+Since the flyer for the lecture has the bare minimum amount of information, (see Helpful tips for designing publicity materials), the event page should give more context to support the newcomer.
 This additional context would include a bit more information about the lecture, Christian Science, the lecturer, and the branch.
-See below for some more explanation.

 Simplicity is key.
 So, when designing an event page, keep information direct and to the point.

 Lecture title at top (where “Sample Christian Science Lecture Page” currently is)

-Date and time of the event — at the top, easy for people to see
+Date and time of the event — just under the lecture title at the top, easy for people to see

 A brief description of the lecture (the lecturer will provide you with this)